GLOBAL MARKETS-Shares, euro fall on Greece, U.S. fiscal talks

 NEW YORK, Nov 26 Stocks around the globe and the

-and no signs of progress by U.S. lawmakers to avoid the U.S.
+afloat and no signs of progress by U.S. lawmakers to avoid the

 Without agreement by Congress and the White House, sharp tax